JetBrains/kotlin-web-site/docs/reference/type-safe-builders.md

 }
 ```

-This is actually a function call that takes a [function literal](lambdas.html) as an argument
+`html` is actually a function call that takes a [lambda expression](lambdas.html) as an argument
-(see [this page](lambdas.html#higher-order-functions) for details).
-Actually, this function is defined as follows:
+This function is defined as follows:

 ``` kotlin
 fun html(init: HTML.() -> Unit): HTML {